-Patron Name: Hotspot ID Number:

-Use of a library hotspot is subject to the term and conditions set forth in this Checkout Agreement, and by checking out the hotspot, you agree to the following:

-- 1. I understand that the hotspot can only be checked out by a Great Falls Public Library cardholder who is at least 18 years of age or has a signed hotspot permission form and who has a library card in good standing. - 2.
-I understand that the hotspot can be checked out for 28 days.
-It must be returned to a staff member inside the Library by the due date, with all included cables and in the original packaging.
-The hotspot may NOT be returned to the book drop.
-If the hotspot has not been returned on its due date, the service to it will be terminated and it will become unusable. - 3.
-I understand that the Library has no control over and cannot guarantee the availability of hotspot service or continuous service or speed of the connection. - 4.
-I understand that any attempt to alter data or the configuration of the Mobile Hotspot is strictly prohibited and may be considered an act of vandalism and subject to full replacement cost value.
-If I do not return the hotspot to the Library in good working condition, and free from damage, with all included parts and in the original packaging, I will be charged a \$100. - 5.
-I understand that the hotspot may have filtering software in compliance with the Children's Internet Protection Act (CIPA), and that I am responsible for monitoring what my children and other minors access or view while using the hotspot. - 6.
-I understand that I must comply with the Service Providers Acceptable Use Policy, Privacy Policy and Terms of Use, as well as Library's Internet Use Policy.
-It is my responsibility to read and abide by these policies and to comply with all Federal and State Laws. - 7.
-I understand that open, unsecured wireless network "Hotspots" are freely and easily accessible and are unsecure.
-I understand that the Service Provider and the Great Falls Public Library, and their officials and employees are not responsible for, and I will not hold them responsible for any files, data, confidential or personal information accessed, transmitted, lost or damaged as a result of using the hotspot.

-By signing below, I acknowledge that I have read the above terms and conditions and agree to abide by them.
+Pa Patron Name: Hotspot ID Number: Use of a library hotspot is subject to the term and conc checking out the hotspot, you agree to the following: litions set forth in this Checkout Agreement, and by 1.
+I understand that the hotspot can only be checked at least 14 years of age or has a signed hotspot pe standing.
+2. side the Library by the due date, with all included on NOT be returned to the book drop.
+If the hotsportice to it will be terminated and it will become unus or 28 days.
+It must be returned to a staff member inables and in the original packaging.
+The hotspot may be than not been returned on its due date, the serable.
+If the service to the device is terminated a \$10 ot be allowed to check out/place on hold another Initial 3.
+I understand that the Library has no control over ar or continuous service or speed of the connection. nd cannot guarantee the availability of hotspot service 4. and may be considered an act of vandalism and su onfiguration of the Mobile Hotspot is strictly prohibited abject to full replacement cost value.
+If I do not return a, and free from damage, with all included parts and in 5.
+I understand that the hotspot may have filtering soft tection Act (CIPA), and that I am responsible for m view while using the hotspot. tware in compliance with the Children's Internet Pro- onitoring what my children and other minors access or 6. icy.
+It is my responsibility to read and abide by these 7. unsecure.
+I understand that the Service Provider a ot hold them responsible for any files, data, confiden- By signing below, I acknowledge that I have read the athem. bove terms and conditions and agree to abide by Sig Signature Date Printed Name Museum {and} Library services Sta Staff Use Only (initial at checkout and check in): ۷e Verified patron address and phone number Patron is at le ast 14 years of age or has a signed permission form Но Hotspot device returned Rev 07/12/23

-Signature

-Printed Name

-Staff Use Only:

-I have verified the patron's address and phone number on their account.

-I have verified that they are at least 18 years of age or have a signed hotspot permission form.
-Rev 11/09/21

-Staff Initials:

-Staff Initials/Date on Return:

-Museumand Library